rumkin/plant/readme.md

 plant.use('/world', greetingRouter(new GreetManager('World')));
 ```

-Routers are stackable too so it's possible to create complex routers.
+Routers are stackable too so it's possible to combine them into complex router.

 ## API